wiggoen/FYS4411/Project_2/README.md

 **NOTE!** If you don't have the folder 'results' in the project folder (Project_2), the files won't be written.
 Make sure to make the directory before you try to write to file.

-If you run the script with 'UseMPI': true, the program will include MPI for the calculations.
+If you run the script with <"UseMPI": true,> the program will include MPI for the calculations.
 But keep in mind that for now MPI only runs the same parameter file for all processors.

 ## Running automatic tests of the code
 Change the first line in [parameters.json](parameters.json) [relative link] file to <"Run tests": true,>.